Wasif-Karim03/Finder-Eco-Market-Place/README.md

 Ohio Wesleyan University - For providing essential support, resources, and encouragement that enabled us to participate and thrive in this project.

--Liam Davidson (OWU '25) – For his invaluable feedback, technical expertise, and steadfast support during the hackathon.
+- **Liam Davidson (OWU '25)** – For his invaluable feedback, technical expertise, and steadfast support during the hackathon.
 His dedication and insights helped shape our project’s direction and impact.
--Evan Nolan (OWU '25) – For his creativity and collaboration during brainstorming sessions.
+- **Evan Nolan (OWU '25)** – For his creativity and collaboration during brainstorming sessions.
 Evan's innovative ideas added depth and focus to the project.
--Souvick Rodrigues (OWU '25) – For his positive energy and musical talent that lifted team spirits.
+- **Souvick Rodrigues (OWU '25)** – For his positive energy and musical talent that lifted team spirits.
 His singing kept morale high and made the experience even more enjoyable.

 - **FlutterFlow team** - For providing an excellent development platform that made our rapid prototyping possible